Managing NRI TDS: Lowering Tax on Indian Earnings

 2. Guidelines and Tax Rates for NRI TDS

 The TDS rates for NRIs can vary based on the type of income they are generating in India.
 Understanding these rates is critical because, in some cases, the TDS deducted by the payer could be significantly higher than the actual tax liability.
-This situation often leads to excess deduction, which NRIs can claim as a refund when filing their income tax returns in India.
+This situation often leads to excess deduction, which NRIs can claim as a refund when filing their Lastly, when it comes to real estate, if you sell property in India, the buyer is required to deduct TDS.
+The applicable rate of TDS for property transactions is normally 1% if the transaction value exceeds INR 50 Lakhs.
+However, in the case of NRIs, the buyer must deduct TDS at rates ranging from 20%-30%, based on the nature of gains – short term or long term income tax returns in India.
 By understanding the following guidelines and tax rates, you can better manage your tax obligations and potentially enhance your financial returns.

 Type of Income TDS Rate TDS Applicability